 The organization assesses each piece of content and uses an algorithm to determine the most impactful things.
 That content rises to the top.

 “We know strategically what the most important thing is to the business, what has the most impact, and what’s most important to a modern learning experience,” said Hinojosa.

-Fidelity also develops and deploys different daily and challenge activities learners can choose to complete to personalise the learning experience; it found that choice alone is motivating, said Hinojosa.
-The organisation also uses videos featuring subject matter experts as “narrators” to guide the online experience.
-Those videos are deployed to learners at key moments to emphasise important points and emulate the personalised feel of a real-world “classroom” experience.
+Fidelity also develops and deploys different daily and challenge activities learners can choose to complete to personalize the learning experience; it found that choice alone is motivating, said Hinojosa.
+The organization also uses videos featuring subject matter experts as “narrators” to guide the online experience.
+Those videos are deployed to learners at key moments to emphasize important points and emulate the personalized feel of a real-world “classroom” experience.

 “Experts are contagious,” said Hinojosa.
 “People want to talk to experts when they move into a new role.”

 Fidelity’s solution also features a practice component that’s deeply embedded in the experience, supporting coaching and training in a live format.
 The online platform helps the organization assess where learners are in the learning experience so facilitators can determine who needs high-impact training and interactions where high-value feedback can be provided.
 Coaching plans are tailored to the learner.